New 'What We Do in the Shadows' trailer lays out season two plans

 The show is based on Taika Waititi’s 2014 vampire parody film, and follows “three vampires in New York City who have been roommates for hundreds and hundreds of years”.

-Actors Matt Berry and Kayvan Novak have shared updates on their characters in the second season, as well as Natasia Demetriou, Gavey Guillén and Mark Proksch.
+Actors Matt Berry and Kayvan Novak have shared updates on their characters in the second season, as well as Natasia Demetriou, Harvey Guillén and Mark Proksch.

 Watch the new featurette here: